Fill the frame photography composition for impact – how, when, why

 By the same token, too much space around the subject can reduce the impact of the photo if there’s no reason for there to be space.

 Filling the frame is the opposite of using negative space, another great composition technique.
 When you fill the frame in photography, you include mainly positive space.
-When it comes to composition, there’s a time and place for each technique.

 The trick is knowing why you’re using a particular technique, because that’s when you start creating strong images with impact.